bagder/http3-explained/en/why-tcphol.md

-If a single packet is dropped, lost, in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet needs to be retransmitted and find its way to the destination.
+If a single packet is dropped, lost, in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet needs to be re-transmitted and find its way to the destination.
 Since TCP is this "string", it means everything that would come after the lost packet needs to wait.